neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 In such cases, a `metadata.yaml` file can be placed at a lower level, overwriting the metadata fields inherited from higher levels.

-For example, let's say that `sub-001/ses-001` used a different sampling frequency, due to an experimental error.
+For example, let's say that `sub-001/ses-001` used a different sampling frequency due to an experimental error.
 Instead of 30000 Hz, 27000 Hz was used.

 We can put a new `metadata.yaml` file in the `sub-001/ses-001` folder